pasta-lab/javafuzz/README.md

 save the generated testcases so later runs can be started from the same point and provided as seed corpus.

-Javafuzz can also start with an empty directory (i.e no seed corpus) though some valid test-cases in the seed corpus may speed up the fuzzing substantially.
+Javafuzz can also start with an empty directory (i.e no seed corpus) though some valid test-cases in the seed corpus may speed up the fuzzing substantially. you can pass a seed directory via `-Ddirs=corpus_dir`

 Javafuzz tries to mimic some of the arguments and output style from [libFuzzer](https://llvm.org/docs/LibFuzzer.html).

 More fuzz targets examples (for real and popular libraries) are located under the [examples](https://gitlab.com/gitlab-org/security-products/demos/coverage-fuzzing/javafuzz-fuzzing-example/-/tree/master/src/test/java/com/gitlab/javafuzz/examples) directory and bugs that were found using those targets are listed in the trophies section.

 ### Coverage